larsjuhljensen/tagger/README.md

 --organism=ncbitaxid

 This is equivalent to specifying the species entities in the entities file.
-LARS, please verify.
+Specifying an organism turns off autodectect (which was turned on by specifying entities of type -3).